Free new employee details form template

 New employee details form FAQ

-- At minimum you need: full legal name, date of birth, address, tax file number (or TFN declaration), superannuation fund choice, bank account details for payment, and emergency contacts.
-Additional requirements depend on the role and industry.
+At minimum you need the employee’s full legal name, date of birth, address, tax file number (via their TFN declaration), superannuation fund choice, bank account details for payment, and emergency contacts.
+You must also verify their right to work in Australia.
+Additional fields depend on the role and industry, such as licences or qualifications.

-- Yes.
-This template is fully editable.
-Add your company logo, adjust fields to match your processes, and remove sections that do not apply.
-Save your customised version as a master template for consistent use across your organisation.
+Yes.
+The PDF is fully editable — add your logo, adjust fields to match your processes, and remove sections that do not apply.
+Save your customised version as a master template for consistent use across the organisation.

 This document is a general HR template provided for informational purposes only.
 It is not legal advice and may not reflect the latest changes in legislation or apply to every workplace situation.
 RosterElf Pty Ltd and the template provider accept no liability for any loss arising from reliance on this document.
 Users should seek independent legal advice and customise the template to ensure it complies with all relevant laws, awards and workplace requirements.